How it is managed ?

 As far as is known, this system of land management has survived relatively unchanged for the past 800 years.
 A long continuity of past agricultural management has given rise to a very diverse and interesting floral community.
 The documentation of land use history of the reserve is of great value in understanding ecological relationships and provides an unusually comprehensive body of background information against which current scientific studies can effectively be interpreted, and future management planned

-Nowadays the hay crop grown during the spring and early summer is sold to local farmers.
-The hay is cut after the 1 July when the wildflowers have set seed and has to be removed by 12 August so that it may be grazed.
+Nowadays, the hay crop grown during the spring and early summer is sold to local farmers.
+The hay is cut after 1 July when the wild flowers have set seed, and has to be removed by 12 August so that it may be grazed.
 In some years hay meadow seed is harvested for use in grassland restoration projects.